 Regardless of the types of rug you desire either a contemporary rug or area rug—be rest assured that the room will be pulled together.
+We then also recently purchased a really nice horse area rug which is just amazing, so we very much recommend those.

 But the snag here is that it can be pretty expensive to find a good one.
 To Feng Shui your home, the right rug is a must—the wrong one will continuously remind you that you have wasted money.
 And you’ll still have to spend money again if you intend to replace it.